 Caponata is a sweet and sour Sicilian eggplant and tomato relish that is packed with so much vibrant flavour, it is utterly delicious.
-Its one of those Italian recipes that seems to vary so much from one to the other it’s hard to know what is truly authentic.
-There is a long list of possible ingredients that could go into it, from anchovies through to raisins and peppers, so I think it’s quite versatile.
-It can be eaten straight up on bruschetta or toast, and quite frankly its perfect this way, but it can also be stirred through pasta or dolloped into a sandwich.
+It’s one of those Italian recipes that seem to vary so much from one to the other it’s hard to know what is truly authentic.
+There is a long list of possible ingredients that could go into it, from anchovies to raisins and peppers, so I think it’s quite versatile.
+It can be eaten straight up on bruschetta or toast, and quite frankly it’s perfect this way, but it can also be stirred through pasta or dolloped into a sandwich.

-Another fabulous recipe idea here would be to make a thin crust pizza or flatbread, or even a quick tortilla pizza, and top it with the caponata.
-I will be stirring it through grains or couscous, but mostly piling onto to bread.
+Another fabulous recipe idea here would be to make a thin-crust pizza or flatbread, or even a quick tortilla pizza, and top it with the caponata.
+I will be stirring it through grains or couscous, but mostly piling it onto bread.
 It really develops after a day or two and can happily reside in your fridge for up to a week.

 Decide how you want to eat it and then adjust the sugar levels accordingly.